InRobots/MarsScapes/README.md

 </div>

 ## Data collection and annotation
 The raw mars images are courtesy of NASA/JPL-Caltech.
 You can read the full use policy [here](https://www.jpl.nasa.gov/jpl-image-use-policy).
-We picked out 3379 images that met our criteria and employed PtGui software to splice them into 195 panoramas.
+We pick out 3379 images that meet our criteria and employ PtGui software to splice them into 195 panoramas.

-we adopted [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool), a pseudo manual annotation tool that uses watershed algorithm in OpenCV, which reduces part of our workload by automatically separating two adjacent terrains with high contrast.
+we adopt [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool), a pseudo manual annotation tool that uses watershed algorithm in OpenCV, which reduces part of our workload by automatically separating two adjacent terrains with high contrast.
 To store the annotation data in a desirable JSON format, we rewrite the [create_poly_json.py](https://github.com/InRobots/MarsScapes/blob/main/create_poly_json.py) file of the software.

 ## Dataset structure
 The data file structure of MarsScapes is shown in the following figure.